By Dr. Toni G. Alvarado

 We are excited about our partnership with Rockdale Career Academy for several reasons.
 This partnership gave us the opportunity to empower middle, high school, college age female students and adult women in Rockdale County and beyond.
 It also afforded us the opportunity to support the culinary arts program of Rockdale Career Academy, allowing students to gain experience in the culinary arts career path.

-Like many organizations of similar mission, My Sister’s Keeper Foundation for Women is dedicated to education, empowerment, leadership, personal and professional development for women.
-We recognize that our families, schools, communities and nation is better when women and girls are released to explore their unique gifts, skills, and abilities and maximize their opportunities for a brighter future.
+My Sister’s Keeper Foundation for Women is dedicated to education, empowerment, leadership, personal and professional development for women.
+We recognize that our families, schools, communities and nation is better when women and girls are encouraged to explore their unique gifts, skills, and abilities and maximize their opportunities for a brighter future.
 Anyone desiring to partner with us can make tax-deductible donations at www.mskfoundation.org or My Sister’s Keeper Foundation for Women, 2890 GA Highway 212 Suite A-124 Conyers, GA 30094.